ktorio/ktor-documentation/topics/server-typed-auth.md

 ## Define a principal {id="principal"}

-A principal is whatever your application wants to know about the caller.
-Any type works, as long as it is not nullable.
+A principal represents the identity or other information that your application associates with an authenticated caller.
+The principal type must be non-null.

 ```kotlin
 data class User(